Carina-P/Love-Pilates/README.md

 Comment: It was stupid errors, that I wish I had not done, but I am happy that they where found.

 ### CSS Validation
 Got a "Congratulations!
 No errors were found" but with a warning: "Imported styles are not reviewed for direct input or file upload".
-And this is reffering to the import of fonts and
-I decided that I could trust Google font that I imported from.
+I validated: https://fonts.googleapis.com/css2?family=Open+Sans:wght@300;400;600;700;800&display=swap and received another "Congratulations!
+No errors were found"

 ## Scenarios